top of page

 Investigative Journalism on Trial

-On 11 March 1892 at the Old Bailey Morland pleaded guilty to the charge relating to Frank but denied those relating to Lord Hothfield.
+On 11 March 1892 at the Old Bailey Morland pleaded guilty to the charge concerning Frank but denied those relating to Lord Hothfield.
 On his behalf his barrister said Morland was a respected man in Oxford pursuing an honourable profession.
-He was not in financial need and therefore his actions could not be accounted for - unless one could suggest he had developed a kind of 'mania' for writing them.
-Morland wished it to be understood that his wife was in no way connected with the scam: all letters sent under her name had been written without her knowledge by Morland himself, and his daughters were 'pure, high-minded girls' against whom nothing could be suggested.
+He was not in financial need and therefore his actions could not be accounted for - unless one dared to suggest he had developed a kind of 'mania' for writing them.
+Morland wished it to be understood that his wife was in no way connected with the scam: all letters sent under her name had been written without her knowledge by Morland himself; and his daughters were 'pure, high-minded girls' against whom nothing could be suggested.
 In passing sentence Mr Justice Smith condemned Morland's 'outrageous and despicable' behaviour 'not least in his writing to Lord Russell's intended wife'.
 Such a statement might have been considered ironic given the very public marital squabbles between Frank and Mabel that had only recently played out in the press, but the judge was in no mood for levity.
 He sentenced Morland to ten years' penal servitude.

 'I don't know that it is too much but it is a dreadful sentence to contemplate,' Frank afterwards wrote to his friend, the cosmopolitan philosopher George Santayana.
 Morland served a little short of eight of them.
 He was released on 9 September 1899 and afterwards disappears from all records.
-On the 1901 Census, Ruth Morland appears as a widow, though I could find no record of Morland's death.
+On the 1901 Census, Ruth Morland appears as a widow, though there is no record of Morland's death.
 Had she known what her husband was up to?
 It is difficult to imagine she didn't; and indeed Truth's Scrutator claimed to hold documentary evidence to the effect.
 In all other respects, however, the Scrutator was satisfied: 'I do not think that there is any instance on record of a newspaper article of this character having been more promptly and conclusively justified,' he boasted.
 Investigative journalism had won the day and was here to stay.

 bottom of page